MKowal2/MKowal4.github.io/_posts/2020-01-19-Entropy-and-Mutual-Information:-A-Brief-Review.md

 ### Entropy

-When I started to dig into what mutual information really represents, the word I kept running into was: Entropy.
+When I started to dig into what mutual information really represents, a certain word kept popping up: Entropy.
 Now I heard about entropy way back in highschool chemistry and physics but I'll be perfectly honest; I had no real understanding of the term, especially since I couldn't see how it could seemingly be so related to every field of science.
 So, what does *entropy* mean?

 Entropy refers to the amount of uncertainty that an event has.
 If an event A has multiple outcomes, and you have no idea which outcome will occur, the event A has *high* entropy.
 For example, if you roll a fair 6-sided die, this event has a high entropy because each number is equally likely to appear during the roll.
 If event B has multiple outcomes, and you are very certain about the outcome, the event has *low* entropy.
 For example, if event is whether or not the sun will come up tomorrow, this event (hopefully) has a low entropy, since we are confident that the sun will come up tomorrow morning.